KyleKing/recipes/docs/dessert/chocolatines.md

 * Break into bite size chunks!
 Can be stored in the fridge or on the counter

 !!!
 Warning
-    Choose a backing sheet that will fit in your freezer
+    FYI, choose a backing sheet that will fit in your freezer